tldr-pages/tldr/pages/common/semgrep.md

 > It is a fast SAST tool aiming to minimize false positives.
 > More information: <https://semgrep.dev/>.

-- Run semgrep on a source directory, automatically detecting matching rules:
+- Run on a source directory, automatically detecting matching rules:

 `semgrep --config=auto {{path/to/directory}}`